 As you’d expect, waves that operate at a high frequency “talk” really fast.
 But they’re prone to distortion.
 If something gets in their way (walls, atmosphere, rain) your phone can lose track of changes in wavelength, which is akin to missing a chunk of Morse code or binary.
 For this reason, an unreliable connection to a high-frequency band can sometimes be slower than a good connection to a low-frequency band

-In the past, carriers avoided the high-frequency millimeter wave spectrum in favor of mid-band spectrums, which “talk” at a medium pace.
+In the past, carriers avoided the high-frequency mmWave spectrum in favor of mid-band spectrums, which “talk” at a medium pace.
 But we need 5G to be faster and more stable than 4G, which is why 5G devices use something called adaptive beam switching to jump between frequency bands quickly.

-5G is the first wireless standard to take advantage of the millimeter wave spectrum.
-The millimeter wave spectrum operates above the 24 GHz band, and, as you’d expect, it’s great for superfast data transmission.
+5G is the first wireless standard to take advantage of the mmWave (millimeter wave) spectrum.
+The mmWave spectrum operates above the 24 GHz band, and, as you’d expect, it’s great for superfast data transmission.
 But, as we mentioned earlier, the millimeter wave spectrum is prone to distortion.

-Think of the millimeter wave spectrum like a laser beam: it’s precise and dense, but it’s only capable of covering a small area.
+Think of the mmWave spectrum like a laser beam: it’s precise and dense, but it’s only capable of covering a small area.
 Plus, it can’t handle much interference.
 Even a minor obstacle, like the roof of your car or a raincloud, can obstruct millimeter wave transmissions.

 Again, this is why adaptive beam switching is so crucial.
-In a perfect world, your 5G-ready phone will always be connected to a millimeter wave spectrum.
-But this ideal world would need a ton of millimeter wave towers to compensate for millimeter wave’s shoddy coverage.
-Carriers might never shell out the money to install millimeter wave towers on every street corner, so adaptive beam switching ensures your phone doesn’t hiccup every time it jumps from a millimeter wave connection to a mid-band connection.
+In a perfect world, your 5G-ready phone will always be connected to a mmWave spectrum.
+But this ideal world would need a ton of mmWave towers to compensate for millimeter wave’s shoddy coverage.
+Carriers might never shell out the money to install mmWave towers on every street corner, so adaptive beam switching ensures your phone doesn’t hiccup every time it jumps from a mmWave connection to a mid-band connection.

-As of right now, only the 24 and 28 GHz bands are licensed for 5G use.
-But the FCC expects to auction off the 37, 39, and 47 GHz bands for 5G use by the end of 2019 (these three bands are higher in the spectrum, so they offer faster connections).
-Once high-frequency millimeter waves are licensed for 5G, the technology will become a lot more ubiquitous.
+Initially, only the 24 and 28 GHz bands are licensed for 5G use.
+In 2020, the FCC completed auctioning off the 37, 39, and 47 GHz bands for 5G use (these three bands are higher in the spectrum, so they offer faster connections).
+Now that high-frequency millimeter waves are licensed for 5G, the technology is becoming a lot more ubiquitous in the USA.